 Now on to some fun stuff, picking the fabric!
 These were a few options I had in mind initially.

-You could actually skip this step, but this is what happened when I tried to nail the upholstery nails in directly. :(
+You could actually skip this step, but the bottom left of the picture is what happened when I tried to nail the upholstery nails in directly. :(

 Time for the embellishment!